lmas/thesis/thesis.typ

 // Industrial Wireless Sensor Networks: Challenges, Design Principles, and
 // Technical Approaches

-Of course, with increasingly larger sensor networks it also follows that the amount of data that needs to be processed increases, as mentioned by _Javaid_.
+Of course, with increasingly larger sensor networks it also follows that there's an increasing amount of data, as mentioned by _Javaid_.
-More raw data requires communication networks with higher processing capacity.
+And more raw data requires communication networks with higher processing capacity.
 _Gungor et al._ @gungor suggests that the sensors should filter their data and only send the processed data, as a step towards reducing the network overhead.
-Doing so also has the possible benefit of reducing signal interference, delays, and other anomalies that could be caused by faulty components or by the environment's wear and tear that degrades the sensors over time.
+Doing so also has the possible benefit of reducing signal interference, delays, and other anomalies, caused by faulty components or simply by the environment's wear and tear that degrades the sensors over time.
 In a later section, _Gungor_ continues with a simplified outline of a basic sensor and notes that "... local data processing is crucial in minimizing power consumption ...".